Davidthecoderme/CSI3140A4/README.md

 How to setup application
-Step 1:Ensure PostgreSQL and pgAdmin4 are installed on your system.
+-Step 1:Ensure PostgreSQL and pgAdmin4 are installed on your system.
-Step 2: Connect to PostgreSQL Server
+-Step 2: Connect to PostgreSQL Server
 Add a New Server: If you haven't already connected to your PostgreSQL server, you need to add a new server.

 Click on the "Servers" item in the Browser panel on the left.